-What is the North American Free Trade Agreement (NAFTA Act)?
+What Was the Primary Purposed of NAFA North American Free Trade Agreement?

 The agreement was executed in 1994.
 The NAFTA Act has, for the most part, eliminated a majority of tariff codes and non-tariff barriers to free trade and investment between the NAFTA countries.

 Many government contractors find out quickly the importance of the relevant FAR clauses related to Free Trade Agreements, NAFTA certificate of origin, and how improper certification can present serious problems – both criminal and civil.

 To highlight the importance of the North American Fair trade Agreements, the overall trade between three NAFTA partners — the U.S., Canada, and Mexico — has increased dramatically over the past years, from approximately $290 billion in 1993 to more than $1.1 trillion in 2016.
 Also, cross-border investment has also surged between 1993 and 2016 since the stock of U.S. foreign direct investment (FDI) in Mexico rose from $15 billion to more than $107.8 billion in 2014.